Join The M:W Team

 Overview:

-Mission:Wolf is operated by volunteers who live and work together, with the common goal of caring for our resident wolves.
+Mission:Wolf is operated by volunteers who live and work together with the common goal of caring for the animals who call the sanctuary home.
 This unified purpose has formed a cooperative community which offers experiential education that encourages respect for animals, sustainable ways of living, and environmental stewardship.

 Mission:Wolf is very isolated.
-Your success here will depend largely on your ability to (1) not scare the wolves and (2) live and work in a diverse group of humans.
+Success living and working at the sanctuary depends largely on an ability to (1) not scare the wolves and (2) live and work in a diverse group of humans.
 We strive for a healthy, open environment that empowers our volunteers and promotes personal growth.

 * Volunteers live outside with limited facilities.
 We use solar panels for electricity and a solar-pump for our well water.
 We have very limited electricity and water available for personal use, especially on cloudy days.
 Staff members shower and wash clothes once a week or less.
 We cannot offer shower or laundry facilities to short-term volunteers.